luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 - Command to install server, make sure you're still running as sudo (root), if not - you'll need to repeat `sudo su` as before then run the install command:
 `apt install apache2`
-- Restart and check status of apache2 service:
+- Restart and check status of `apache2` service:
 ```
 service apache2 restart
 service apache2 status
 ```
-- Check if apache2 is listening on ports as you'd expect with command:
+- Check if `apache2` is listening on ports as you'd expect with command:
 `lsof -i -P -n | grep LISTEN`
 - You can now also setup Apache to always run by enabling the service autostart, this is also good test if `systemd` is actually working, command is:
 `sudo systemctl enable apache2`

-### Check if webpage is available from 3rd PC/smarphone by trying http://x.x.x.x/ (your WSL IP) in browser, and if it is, shutdown WSL, reboot PC, start WSL distro (only start it!), and check that webpage again from 3rd device - it should still work, without manual start!
+### Check if webpage is available from 3rd PC/smarphone on your local network by trying `http://x.x.x.x/` (your WSL IP) in browser, and if it is, shutdown WSL, reboot PC, start WSL distro (only start it!), and check that webpage again from 3rd device - it should still work, without manual start!
 Also note that using either IP or localhost should work from Windows host PC.

 - If you don't need/want to keep Apache you can remove it now as well
 - To remove Apache installation run: